adborden/cloud-gov-cli/README.md

 using GitHub Actions, to allow automatic management of a deployment in cloud.gov (or another Cloud Foundry instance).

+Currently, this action uses its own [Dockerfile], which is based on Alpine Linux 3.12 and version 7 of the Cloud Foundry CLI.

 ## Basic usage

 The simplest use of this action is to deploy using an existing manifest.
 Given